 BEUC and its member organisations have taken the lead and carry out activities to turn our strategy into reality.
 An example is capacity building through targeted training and mentoring schemes.

-But more is needed: commitment is required from the EU and/or national institutions.
-We particularly call on the EU Directorate General for Justice and Consumers (DG JUST) to launch projects and programmes that address the situation in CESEE countries.
+In 2019, the EU Directorate General for Justice and Consumers (DG JUST) made extra funding available and trusted BEUC to launch projects and programmes that address the situation in CESEE countries.

 We bring people together